threerings/narya/src/as/com/threerings/README.txt

   SO: if you want a method to be accessable to a subclass in a different package, it must be public!

-- Beware of integer math:
+- Beware of non-existant integer math:

   var i :int = 3;
   var o :Object = someArray[i / 2];